mikolgawk/Finite-Temperature-MLIP-Benchmark/README.md

 | `pet-oam-xl` | no `dtype` — defers to the checkpoint | `dtype=torch.float32`, pinned explicitly |
 | `orb-v3-direct`, `pet-omat-xl` | not in the panel | added, at `'float32-high'` and `dtype=torch.float32` respectively |

-`eq-v2-M-omat`, `eSEN-30M-OAM`, `grace-mp`, `uma-s-omat` and `uma-m-omat` are byte-identical between the trees: none of them expose a settable precision, so there was nothing to change.
+`eq-v2-M-omat`, `eSEN-30M-OAM`, `grace-mp`, `nequip`, `uma-s-omat` and
+`uma-m-omat` carry identical calculator expressions in both trees: none of them expose a settable precision, so there was nothing to change.
+(The updated tree's entries still differ in carrying the precision metadata fields above.)

 #### `md_timings`